 Already, there is talk that it might be replaced.
 Hopefully, the new stadium will be either in the District, or at least closer to public transportation.
 1600 FedEx Way, Landover, Maryland.
 Blue Line to Morgan Blvd... and then a 20-minute walk north.
 Yeah, not the best option for someone without a car.

 * Uline Arena/Washington Coliseum.
-This building was home to the District’s first NBA team, the Washington Capitols, from 1946 to 1951.
-They reached the 1949 NBA Finals, losing to the Minneapolis Lakers of George Mikan, and were the first pro team coached by Red Auerbach.
+This building, opened in 1941, was home to the District’s 1st NBA team, the Washington Capitols, from 1946 to 1951.
+(Note the different spelling.)
+They reached the 1949 NBA Finals, losing to the Minneapolis Lakers of George Mikan, and were the 1st pro team coached by Red Auerbach.
 Firing him was perhaps the dumbest coaching change in NBA history: By the time Red coached the Boston Celtics to their first NBA title in 1957, the Capitols had been out of business for 6 years.

 It still stands, and its interior and grounds are used as a parking lot, particularly for people using nearby Union Station.
 Unfortunately, it’s in a rotten neighborhood, and I wouldn’t recommend visiting at night.
 In fact, unless you’re a student of NBA history or a Beatlemaniac, I’d say don’t go at all.
 1140 3rd Street NE, at M Street.
 Red Line to Union Station, and then it’s a bit of a walk.

 * Capital Centre site.
-From 1973 to 1997, this was the home of the NBA’s Washington Bullets, who became the Wizards when they moved downtown.
-From 1974 to 1997, it was the home of the NHL's Washington Capitals.
+From 1973 to 1997, this arena with a saddle-shaped roof was the home of the NBA’s Washington Bullets, who became the Wizards when they moved downtown.
+From 1974 to 1997, it was home to the Caps.
 The Bullets played in the 1975, ’78 and ’79 NBA Finals there, although they’ve only won in 1978 and clinched that at the Seattle Kingdome.

 Elvis Presley sang there on June 27, 1976 and on May 22 and 29, 1977.
 (He never gave a concert in the District.)
 It was demolished in 2002, and a shopping mall, The Boulevard at the Capital Centre, was built on the site.
 1 Harry S Truman Drive, Landover, Prince George’s County, Maryland, just outside the Capital Beltway.
 Blue Line to Largo Town Center station.